 A seminar focusing on repertoire composed for the keyboard, delimited by the subtitle in a given semester (e.g., The History of Keyboard Literature, Keyboard Literature of the Classical Period, Twentieth-Century Keyboard Literature, The Keyboard as Chamber Instrument), and considered within the musical and cultural context of its day.
 Emphasis is on developments in musical style, performance practice, and instrument construction, as well as significant composers, celebrated performers, and contrasting analytical/performing interpretations.
 Activities central to the course include listening to, analyzing and discussing representative compositions.
 Attendance at specific musical performances is required.
 (May be taken two times under different subtitles.)
 Prerequisites: MUSC210 and MUSC227 or permission of instructor.
-Credits: 3(3-0) Offered fall, even years sidered within the musical and cultural context of its day.
-Emphasis is on developments in musical style and performance practice, as well as significant composers, celebrated singers, analytical/performing interpretations, and the relationships between text and music, voice and instrument, as relevant.
+Credits: 3(3-0) Offered fall, even years in musical style and performance practice, as well as significant composers, celebrated singers, analytical/performing interpretations, and the relationships between text and music, voice and instrument, as relevant.
 Activities central to the course include listening to, viewing, analyzing and discussing representative compositions.
 Attendance at specific musical performances is required.
-(May be taken two times under different Prerequisites: MUSC210 and subtitles.
-MUSC227.
+(May be taken two times under different subtitles.
+Prerequisites: MUSC210 and MUSC227.
 Credits: 3(3-0) Offered spring, odd years.